 Probably the most striking site, however, is the Norman-era Castle of Venus, perched on a cliff and built between the 12th and 13th centuries.
 The name derives from the pre-existing temple dedicated precisely to the worship of the goddess Venus.
 The location was strategic, in fact it was able to allow timely interception any attempted raid.
 Suffice it to say that on days of perfect visibility, from the Castle, you can even see Pantelleria and Mazara del Vallo.

 A short distance from the Castle it will be possible to visit the Balio Gardens and medieval towers.
 Just below one of these is Torretta Pepoli.
 It stands on a small platform and in 1870 (the year it was built) was built by Count Pepoli to make it a meeting place for intellectual men.
 To date, its function is solely as a multimedia museum.

-Palazzo Municipale is both home to the Municipal Library and the Civic Museum, which houses archaeological finds such as the marble Head of Aphrodite from the 4th century BC.
+Palazzo Municipale is both home to the Municipal Library and the Civic Museum, which houses archaeological finds such as the marble Head of Aphrodite from the 4th BC.

-Lastly, the food in Erice is of truly excellent quality, you have a vast choice of restaurants and bars but don’t forget to taste the simplest ‘pane cunzato’: durum wheat bread baked strictly in a wood-fired oven and seasoned with tomatoes, pecorino cheese, anchovies and oil.
-Don’t forget to finish your meal with ‘genovesi’, typical local sweets filled with custard.
+Lastly, the food in Erice is of truly excellent quality, you have a very wide choice of restaurants and eateries but don’t forget to try the simplest “pane cunzato“: durum wheat bread baked strictly in a wood-fired oven and seasoned with tomatoes, pecorino cheese, anchovies and oil.
+Don’t forget to end your meal with genovesi, typical local sweets filled with custard.